Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

-# Azure OpenAI Chat Webpart
+# Azure OpenAI Chat Web Part

 This is an Azure OpenAI Chat Web Part for SharePoint Online.
 It offers a user experience that is familiar to users of ChatGPT.